opencv-ai/opencv-blog/Modelplace_Cloud_API/Object_detection/README.md

    print(f'Save {visualization_path}')
 ```
 Check your root folder.
-If the program runs successfully, it should have a prediction folder that contains:
+If the program runs successfully, it should have a *prediction* folder that contains:
 * prediction.json
-* visualization.png
+* visualization.gif

 You can see an example of the content of these files on the [Faster R-CNN] by running "test model" using the [test image].